goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

 Applying different modes of transportation can also help you build a warehouse management system.
 If you want to ship your material and product more effectively or consider international shipments, you can think about delivering goods to a distribution center.
+With a strong inventory management strategy, you can move your items to a storage space located closer to the final destination so the ordered goods always remain in stock and can reach the customers faster.

 ## Freight Shipping with GoShip

 Looking for reliable online shipping services?
 GoShip can help!
+With GoShip, you can connect to a wide network of professional carriers and control your shipments in real-time.
 Learn more about our convenient freight [shipping services](https://www.goship.com/shipping-services/)!